angoca/db2unit/README.txt

  * `uninstall*` -- Uninstallation files.
  * `doc` directory -- Documentation directory.
  * `examples` directory -- Examples ready to run.
- * `sql-pl` directory -- Directory for all objects: DDL, DML, routines definition.
+ * `sql-pl` directory -- Directory for all objects: DDL, DML, and routine definitions.
    * `00-Prereqs.sql` -- Tests the prerequisites to install the framework.
    * `01-ObjectsAdmin.sql` -- Administrative objects like tablespaces,
        bufferpools and schemas to install the framework.